nephio-project/porch/docs/content/en/docs/3_getting_started/installing-porch.md

 A healthy install shows one FunctionConfig per bundled catalog function (apply-replacements, set-namespace, starlark, kubeconform, and others).
 The `Server Applied`, `FnRunner Applied`, and `Controller Applied` columns are the generations each component has loaded.
 They should match the resource generation when the spec is in sync.

-These FunctionConfig objects replace the older static config-file / ConfigMap approach.
-They tell porch-server, function-runner, and porch-controllers which executor (pod, binary, or Go) to use for each function image.
+These FunctionConfig objects tell porch-server, function-runner, and porch-controllers which executor (pod, binary, or Go) to use for each function image.
 See [Function Configuration]({{% relref "/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md" %}}) for the spec and [Pod Templates]({{% relref "/docs/6_configuration_and_deployments/configurations/components/function-runner-config/pod-templates.md" %}}) for the `PodTemplate` and `ServiceTemplate` used by the pod executor.